gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 ## The Plan Comes Together

 The moment of truth.
-Our plugin is now type-safe and is compiled down to vanilla JavaScript.
+Our plugin is now type-safe and is compiled down to vanilla Javascript.
 Let's make sure it still works.

 Navigate back to the root of our gatsby project and run `$ yarn develop`.